Equity100 is an all-equity portfolio for investors who want to maximize their exposure to global stocks.

-The portfolio is constructed using equity exchange traded funds (ETFs) that collectively invest in over 1,500 stocks from the world’s top companies.
+The portfolio is constructed using equity exchange traded funds (ETFs) that collectively invest in over 3,500 stocks from the world’s top companies.
 These include Microsoft, Amazon, Facebook, Walmart, Alibaba, and more.

 The global building blocks of your portfolio

 iShares MSCI EAFE ETF (EFA).
-The EFA tracks the performance of the MSCI EAFE index, which holds over 900 large- and mid-cap developed market stocks from a broad range of companies in Europe, Australia and Asia.
-EFA does not hold stocks from the US and Canada.
-The top holdings of EFA are Nestle, Astrazeneca, Toyota, and LVMH.
+EFA provides exposure to over 900 large- and mid-cap stocks from a broad range of companies in Europe, Australia and Asia.
+Top holdings include Nestle, Astrazeneca, Toyota, and LVMH.

 iShares Core MSCI Emerging Markets ETF (IEMG).
-The IEMG tracks the performance of the MSCI Emerging Markets Investable Market Index.
-The index holds over 2,000 large-, mid- and small-cap stocks from emerging market countries including China, South Korea, India and Brazil.
+IEMG provides exposure to over 2,000 stocks from emerging market countries including China, South Korea, India and Brazil.
 Top holdings of IEMG include Alibaba, Tencent, Samsung, and Reliance Industries.

 Smart beta factor tilts

 To optimize the Equity100 portfolio for better risk-adjusted returns over the long term, we’ve also employed a smart beta strategy that tilts the portfolio to three factors.

 Equity100 has a moderate tilt towards growth, a geographical tilt towards China, and a low volatility tilt.
 The ETFs that represent the growth and low volatility tilt are highlighted below.

 Invesco QQQ.
 The QQQ tracks the performance of the Nasdaq-100 Index.
 Top holdings of QQQ include Apple, Microsoft, Amazon, Facebook, and Alphabet (Google’s parent company).